 The Developmental and Stem Cell Biology Training Program presently includes about 36 faculty mentors from Weill Cornell Medical College and the Sloan-Kettering Institute, with strong collective experience in academic research and the training of pre- and post-doctoral students.
 The research interests in the Training Program are represented by the following six areas: Developmental Genetics, Patterning of Tissues and Organs, Stems Cells, Signaling in Development, Human Development and Disease, and Systems Biology.

-The program is funded by a T32 training grant T32 HD060600, now in year-11 of funding, from the National Institute of Child Health and Human Development (NICHD).
+The program is funded by a T32 training grant T32 HD060600, now in the third funding cycle, from the National Institute of Child Health and Human Development (NICHD).
 It supports eligible pre-doctoral trainees for a period of two years.
 The program also features signature courses in Developmental Biology and Stem Cell Biology, a seminar series by invited speakers, student-invited visiting scientist luncheons, and research-in-progress seminars.

 Heidi Stuhlmann, PhD (firstname.lastname@example.org)

 Developmental Biology Program, MSKCC